mikediessner/nubo/docs/_source/index.rst

 by a modular and flexible design, easy-to-write syntax, and careful selection of Bayesian optimisation algorithms.
-NUBO allows you to tailor Bayesian optimisation to your specific problem by writing the optimisation loop yourself using the provided building blocks.
+NUBO allows you to tailor Bayesian optimisation to your specific problem by writing the optimisation loop yourself using the provided building blocks or using an off-the-shelf algorithm for common problems.
 Only algorithms and methods that are sufficiently tested and validated to perform well are included in NUBO.
 This ensures that the package remains compact and does not overwhelm the user with an unnecessarily large number of options.
 The package is written in Python_ but does not require expert knowledge of Python to optimise your simulations and experiments.
 NUBO is distributed as open-source software under the `BSD 3-Clause licence`_.

 .. admonition:: Contact
    :class: seealso